Medically reviewed by Drugs.com. Last updated on Aug 21, 2020.

 - Antineoplastic Agent, Retinoic Acid Derivative

-Binds to and activates retinoid X receptor subtypes.
-Once activated, these receptors function as transcription factors that regulate the expression of genes which control cellular differentiation and proliferation.
+Bexarotene binds to and activates retinoid X receptor subtypes.
+Once activated, these receptors function as transcription factors that regulate the expression of genes which control cellular differentiation and proliferation, resulting in decreased cell proliferation, apoptosis of some cancer cell types, and tumor regression.

 Systemically absorbed following topical application (1% gel: generally less than 5 ng/mL and did not exceed 55 ng/mL)